gbv/paia/paia.md

      doc.item      0..1  URI             URI of a particular item doc.edition   0..1  URI             URI of a particular edition doc.confirm   0..1  [confirmation]  Confirmation
+     doc.comment   0..1  string          comment about the document or renewal
     ------------- ------ -------------- -----------------------------

 response fields